 The combination of art, people, and small town vibe makes Marfa, Texas totally worth the 430 mile drive from Austin.
-It’s funky, quaint, and makes life feel so simple.
-No to mention to the gorgeous mountain views and starry nights of the West Texas sky that are unlike any other place on Earth.
-This was my first trip to Marfa with the kids, so today I’m sharing a kid friendly guide to discovering 10 of the best things to do in Marfa, Fort Davis, and Alpine, Texas.
+It’s funky, quaint, and makes life feel sweet and simple.
+No to mention the gorgeous mountain views and starry nights of the West Texas sky are unlike any other place on Earth.
+This was my first trip to Marfa with the kids, so today I’m sharing a kid friendly guide to 10 of the best things to do in Marfa Texas.

 Where to Stay in Marfa